nest/nestml/doc/pynestml_toolchain/middle.rst

 -  *FrontendConfiguration*: A configuration class used to store handed over parameters.

--  *PyNestMLFrontend*: A class providing a simple interface to PyNestML.
+-  *PyNESTMLFrontend*: A class providing a simple interface to PyNESTML.

 -  *Logger* and *Messages*: A logger with a set of corresponding messages for precise and easy to filter logs.